rossumai/pdfparser/README.md

 Python binding for `libpoppler` - focused on text extraction from PDF documents.

-Intended as an easy to use replacement for [pdfminer](https://github.com/euske/pdfminer), which provides much better performance (see below for short comparison) and is Python3 compatible.
+Intended as an easy to use replacement for [pdfminer](https://github.com/euske/pdfminer), which provides much better performance (see below for short comparison) and is Python 3 compatible.
 This packages is based on [izderadicka/pdfparser](https://github.com/izderadicka/pdfparser) and almost completely rewritten, so the package name changed to `pdfparser-rossum` to avoid conflicting builds.